Vinegar has a great reputation for cleaning things and rust removal is definitely an area where it shines.

-As an added bonus, the soap residue in your machine should also have been cleared out.
+As an added bonus, the soap residue from using detergent in your machine should also have been cleared out.

 Even better than using vinegar you should eliminate detergent altogether.
 If you are thinking of switching to detergent free laundry, now would be a good time to do it.

 Once you switch you will never go back to using laundry detergent again.

 I made the switch and I love it.